Chart Color Schemes

 Wembley Downs - Churchlands - Woodlands was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wembley Downs-Churchlands-Woodlands has a higher cultural diversity than most local areas, with 20.9% of its population speaking a language other than English at home and 35.3% born overseas.
-Christianity is the predominant religion in Wembley Downs-Churchlands-Woodlands, making up 49.5% of the population.
-However, Judaism is overrepresented, comprising 0.2% compared to 1.4% across Greater Perth.
+Wembley Downs - Churchlands - Woodlands had a higher cultural diversity than most local markets, with 20.9% of its population speaking a language other than English at home and 35.3% born overseas.
+Christianity was the predominant religion in Wembley Downs - Churchlands - Woodlands, comprising 49.5% of the population.
+Judaism, however, was overrepresented at 0.2%, compared to 1.4% across Greater Perth.

 Frequently Asked Questions - Diversity